MetaMask/metamask-docs/wallet/connect/index.md

 ## Wallet API

-For direct integration, you can use the Wallet API to manage Ethereum accounts, sign data, and send transactions without the need for the SDK.
+For direct integration, you can use the Wallet API to manage Ethereum accounts, sign data, and send transactions without the SDK.

 Get started with the [Wallet API](wallet-api.md).